Questions and answers for international students regarding arrival at Towson University, work in the US, travel, and

 a new I-20 to come study at Towson University?

-If you are attending another school in the U.S. but are planning to begin studies at Towson, you must complete a Transfer In Form and submit it to the ISSO by e-mail atisso AT_TOWSON; or by regular mail at: International Student & Scholar Office, 8000 York Road, Towson, MD 21252; or in person.
+If you are attending another school in the U.S. but are planning to begin studies at Towson, you will need to complete the New Student Request form on the ISSO Portal.
+You will complete the transfer-in information and enter the name of your current international student advisor.
 Your current school will need to release your SEVIS record to Towson University.

 I’m transferring to Towson University.
 How long does it take to get my transfer I-20?